ralf-boltshauser/knight-42/README.md

 ### Testing
 - [ ] try to overload it and add a shitload of entries etc to see how it looks if you actually use it a lot
+- [ ] agents won't be working in exercise net

 ### Bigger Changes
 - [ ] consider adding timeline as a model